soniloi/impostor/README.md

 # impostor

-This is an IRC bot that generates individualized Markov chains based on given source material.
-It can be used, for example, to generate 'new' phrases from a user based on things they have said before.
+This is an IRC bot that generates text using individualized Markov chains based on given source material.
+It can be used to generate "new" phrases from a user based on things they have said before.
 It is written in python, using the Twisted framework.

+## Terminology

+The term "lookback tuple" refers to current state in the Markov chain.
+The length of the lookback tuple determines the quality of quote generated.
+In general, a lower tuple length will lead to longer, more rambling, and less coherent phrases.
+Conversely, a higher length will generate shorter, less varied, and more syntactically correct quotes, which are more likely to be exact matches to underlying source material.

+The tuple length is configurable for Impostor, and is set to 2 by default.

 ## Example